Perverse filtrations and Fourier transforms: Twisted compactified Jacobians

-Note that we chose to first work out a special case of Corollary \ref{cor:main} in the setting of Section~\ref{Sec3.1} for purely expository reasons, so that the Fourier theory can be streamlined and separated from the language of stacks.
-The general case requires the following three additional ingredients.
+The goal of this section is to provide an extension of Theorem \ref{thm:main} and Corollary \ref{motivic_decomp} for the degree $d$ compactified Jacobian $\pi_d: \overline{J}^d_C \to B$.
+Note that we chose to first work out the untwisted case for purely expository reasons, so that the Fourier theory can be streamlined and separated from the language of stacks.
+The twisted case requires the following three additional ingredients.

 \begin{enumerate} \item[(i)] Since we assume $\overline{J}^d_C$ to be a quasi-projective variety, by \cite{dJ} the Brauer map

 is an isomorphism.
 Then \cite[Theorem~3.6]{EHKV} implies that the $\mu_r$-gerbe $\overline{\CJ}^d_C$ over $\overline{J}^d_C$ is a quotient stack.
 This also applies to fiber products of $\overline{\CJ}^d_C$ for various $d$ over the base scheme~$B$.